PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # Autonomous Metaverse Cities Decentralised Design Research Lab
+The aim of this working group is to study, research and develop the field of fractional cities and the CyberUrban Metaverse and build a prototype of a virtual city.<br>
+We invite Schools of Archtecture and Urban Planning, Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens to participate and contribute.<br><br>
 ## ⚡️ The Metaverse is the interface to experience our urban environments
 This is a metaverse specifically designed to enable a collective of people to jointly contribute to the development of a city, acquire fractional ownership in city's revenues, and participate in collective decision making.<br>
 Fractional ownership in a city is a new paradigm that is creating new types of asset classes in the physical, and cyber space.
 These multi dimensional assets are used for the collective governance, management and development of the city.<br>